m-r-r/microTags.js/README.markdown

     }
     </style>

-Of course, don't forget to load µTags:
+Of course, don't forget to load microTags:

     <script type="text/javascript" src="microTags.js"></script>

-Now that you have the HTML code, you can launch µTags :-)
+Now that you have the HTML code, you can launch microTags :-)

 ## JavaScript code

 When the DOM is loaded, you can create the tag cloud like this:

-    var myTagCloud = new µTags(el);
+    var myTagCloud = new microTags(el);

 You can also modify the settings:

-    var myTagCloud = new µTags(el, {
+    var myTagCloud = new microTags(el, {
         'max-size': 3,             // maximum font size in em 'min-size': 0.7,           // minimum font size in em
         'max-angle': 15,           // maximum tilt angle in degrees